hindu-comm/mail_stream_advaita-l/2017/08/dRShTi-sRShTi_defini/152__H_S_Chandramouli.md

-Reg  << The two officially recognised versions of ​DSV by sampradAya are dRShTisamakAlInasRShTiH (DSKS creation happens in synchronisation with your seeing it) and dRShTiH eva sRShTiH (DES, seeing itself is creation), both have only two sattAs, not three.
+Reg  << The two officially recognised versions of DSV by sampradAya are dRShTisamakAlInasRShTiH (DSKS creation happens in synchronisation with your seeing it) and dRShTiH eva sRShTiH (DES, seeing itself is creation), both have only two sattAs, not three.
 The reason I restate this is since from